Into Windows

 Method 2 of 2

-Create a restore point using third-party software
+Create a restore point using third-party software in Windows 10

 There are many solid third-party tools out there to easily create restore points in Windows 10.
 Our favorite application is Restore Point Creator (free).
-Restore Point Creator not only allows you to quickly create restore points but also allows you easily delete individual restore points to free up disk space.
+Restore Point Creator not only allows you to quickly create restore points but also allows you to easily delete individual restore points to free up disk space.

 While Windows 10 also enables you to delete restore points, it clears all restore points at once.
-This means, you can’t delete individual restore points in Windows 10 without using third-party tools.
+This means you can’t delete individual restore points in Windows 10 without using third-party tools.

 Create a Restore Point in Windows 10 step8